Portaro: History

-The PORTARO 4X4 was manufactured from imported original ARO original parts in CKD form produced in Romania destined for final assembly here by the SEMAL company in Setúbal Portugal starting in 1975 by the entrepreneur and industrialist Hipólito Pires with help from a business partner José Megre and a mechanical engineer Costa Freitas all three quickly became business partners at the SEMAL Industrial Complex who started the PORTARO project shortly after.
-The soon very successful PORTARO was a much improved derivative version from the original ARO 240 4WD Series from the 1970s looking very similar in concept and style to the British worldwide famous Landrover brand name but using an original Romanian cross country standard iron chassis and many parts, instead of industrial aluminium.
+The Portaro 4X4 was manufactured from imported original ARO original parts in CKD form produced in Romania destined for final assembly here by the SEMAL company in Setúbal, Portugal starting in 1975 by the entrepreneur and industrialist Hipólito Pires with help from a business partner José Megre and a mechanical engineer Costa Freitas, all three quickly became business partners at the SEMAL Industrial Complex who started the Portaro project shortly after.
+Their vehicle sold under the new brandname Portaro became a very successful motorvehicle and was a much improved derivative version from the original ARO 240 4WD Series from the 1970s looking very similar in concept and style to the British worldwide famous Landrover 4WD but using an original Romanian cross country standard iron chassis and many parts, instead of industrial aluminium.

-After the first original model called the PORTARO 240 2500 4X4 which was a very basic offroad vehicle much like an early 1970s Landrover 88D SWB 4X4 but powered by an original Daihatsu Diesel 2530cc running gear sales were instant as there was no other new domestic rival at the time, save for the unique well known Landrover a brand name available for sale since the early 1960s in Portugal.
-The brand name PORTARO 4X4 appeared in 1975 and came in two main versions: The PORTARO 4X4200 Series an offroad utility jeep and later in 1977 the PORTARO Campina 4X4 the 300 Series very useful a pick up truck version both models enjoying healthy sales in the 1970s and the 1980s with few equivalent rivals to match at their time with its own new original Model Range quickly being offered to potential owners.
+After the first original model called the Portaro 240 2500 4X4 which was a very basic offroad vehicle much like an early 1970s Landrover 88D SWB 4X4 but powered by an original Daihatsu Diesel 2530cc 76bhp running gear sales were instant as there was no other new domestic rival at the time, save for the unique well known Landrover a brand name available for sale since the early 1960s in Portugal.
+The brand name Portaro 4X4 appeared in 1975 and came in two main versions: The Portaro 4X4 200 Series an offroad utility jeep and later in 1977 the Portaro Campina 4X4 the 300 Series a very handy and useful offroad Pick up truck version both models enjoying healthy sales in the 1970s and the 1980s with hardly any equivalent rivals to match at their time with its own new original Model Range quickly being offered to potential plentiful owners.

-Most of the PORTARO 4X4 vehicles produced were originally fitted with Daihatsu Diesel 2500cc and 2800cc engined 4WD models like the 240, 250, 260, 280 followed by the 4WD pick up models Campina 280L, 320 and 350 Super.
-However in addition to several other new 4WD prototypes, two very interesting authentic PORTARO models were also manufactured this time powered by original Volvo Petol 2127cc and 2296cc powerful running gear similar to those used in the original Volvo 240 Series cars at the time, although these were always sold in much smaller numbers intended for general Motor Sports Events like local offroad motor racing and rally racing occurring frequently in the 1980s.
-By 1982 the SEMAL company were assembling extra two more brand new PORTARO 4X4 versions called the 210 PT TURBO 4WD and 230 PV 4WD 2300 both are very rare petrol engined models that were much less popular though the lighter 230 PV 4WD soon turned into the most successful and the most powerful Portuguese made vehicle ever in offroad racing.
+Most of the Portaro 4X4 vehicles produced were originally fitted with Daihatsu Diesel 2500cc and 2800cc engined 4WD models like the "240, 250, 260, 280" followed by the 4WD pick up models "Campina 280L, 320" and "350 Super".
+However in addition to several other new 4WD prototypes, two very interesting authentic Portaro models were also manufactured this time powered by original Volvo Petol 2127cc and 2296cc powerful running gear similar to those used in the original Volvo 240 Series cars at the time, although these were always sold in much smaller numbers intended for general Motor Sports Events like local offroad motor racing and rally racing occurring frequently in the 1980s.
+By 1982 the SEMAL company were also assembling extra two more brand new Portaro 4X4 versions made to order added to their Model Range at the time called the "210 PT TURBO 4WD" and "230 PV 4WD 2300" both are very rare petrol engined models that were much less popular though the lighter 230 PV 4WD soon turned into the most successful original Portuguese made vehicle ever used for offroad racing.